-Company goals and milestones
+Company goals and objectives

 At the beginning of the year, most companies establish new goals and objectives to guide their work with a strategic planning process.
 As time passes and you get caught up in the day-to-day flow of work, it’s easier for those ideas to get hazy.
 They’re tucked away in a hard-to-find document, you’re unsure how other teams are working towards them, or they don’t always guide your management meetings.
 Using Asana for strategic planning and goal tracking helps keep your objectives top of mind, and communicate on your progress, so you know what’s progressing and how.

-Create a list or board project and name it “Company goals & milestones.”
+Create a list or board project and name it “Company goals & objectives.”
 We recommend sharing this project with everyone in your company, but you can choose to keep it private to managers if you prefer.

 Use sections to categorize the objectives by team, time period, priority level, etc.